hisurfadvisory/MACROSS/core/README.md

 		vf19_TOOLSROOT = argv[7]    	## The path to the MACROSS folder
 		GBG = argv[6] + '\\garbage_io'  ## Path to the garbage I/O folder.

 GBG is a folder your python scripts can write outputs into if you want them available for later use in your MACROSS session.
+It is used by the functions pyCross (powershell ) and ncdefs.collab (python) for this purpose.
 This folder gets cleared out every time MACROSS exits.<br>
 <br><br>